dfinity/motoko/doc/md/reference/style.md

 ### Modules

--   Use `module` to group definitions (including types) and create a name spae for them.
+-   Use `module` to group definitions, including types, and create a name spae for them.

 -   Where applicable, name modules after the main type or class they implement or provide functions for.